HeyClos/breakout-trader/README.md

 2. Go to https://alpaca.markets/ create an account
 3. Create a paper trading account(technically you could make a real account too, but I recommend you start with paper.)
 4. Alpaca will generate an API key and Secret Key, save those.
-5. Create a config.py file locally, save your API and Secret there.
+5. Create a config.py file locally, use this file to securely store your API and Secret keys.
+  In config.py:
+  - "APCA-API-KEY-ID": "PASTE YOUR ALPACA API KEY HERE",
+  - "APCA-API-SECRET-KEY": "PASTE YOUR ALPACA SECRET KEY HERE",